oana-adascalitei/MWSieveForDatabase/README.md

 We pre-compute the set of three smallest primes of good ordinary reduction.

 We take the extra cosets from the bielliptic quadratic Chabauty computation and we eliminate them using the Mordell-Weil sieve (MainCode.m).
 The Mordell-Weil sieve code is taken from https://github.com/steffenmueller/QCMod.
+To run the Mordell-Weil sieve over the database (or a subset of it), load MainCode.m in Magma.